For over 60 years, IBM Research has been the innovation engine of the

 delighted that already we have seven researchers working at Daresbury,

 with the headcount due to grow significantly in 2016 and beyond.
 The

-collaboration between IBM and Hartree is a rare opportunity to make a
+collaboration between IBM and the Hartree Centre is a rare opportunity to make a

 significant impact on the UK industrial eco-system and I can’t wait to

-see the IBM/Hartree team grow and engage in this challenge.”
+see the IBM/Hartree Centre team grow and engage in this challenge.”